Chart Color Schemes

 St Leonards lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Based on analysis of ABS population updates, the estimated population for St Leonards (Vic.) as of Nov 2025 is around 4,271.
-This reflects an increase of 729 people since the 2021 Census, which reported a population of 3,542.
-The change is inferred from AreaSearch's estimated resident population of 4,066 in Jun 2024 and additional validated new addresses since the Census date.
-This level of population equates to a density ratio of 146 persons per square kilometer.
-St Leonards' growth of 20.6% since the 2021 census exceeded the non-metro area's 6.0% and the national average, marking it as a growth leader in the region.
-Interstate migration contributed approximately 95.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the St Leonards (Vic.) statistical area (Lv2) had an estimated population of around 3,720 as of Nov 2025.
+This reflects an increase of 178 people since the 2021 Census, which reported a population of 3,542 people.
+The change is inferred from the resident population of 3,514 estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and an additional 361 validated new addresses since the Census date.
+This level of population equates to a density ratio of 127 persons per square kilometer.
+Over the past decade, from 2015 to 2025, St Leonards has demonstrated resilient growth patterns with a compound annual growth rate of 4.0%, outpacing the SA4 region.
+Population growth for the area was primarily driven by interstate migration that contributed approximately 95.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in Jun 2024 with a base year of 2022.
-For areas not covered, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing weighted aggregation methods.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-Future trends predict exceptional growth, placing St Leonards (Vic.) in the top 10 percent of regional areas nationally.
-By 2041, the suburb is expected to grow by 2,249 persons based on aggregated SA2-level projections, reflecting a gain of 45.1% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
+As we examine future population trends, exceptional growth is predicted over the period with the area expected to grow by 2,137 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 63.6% in total over the 17 years.

 Frequently Asked Questions - Population